pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 is 79 characters.

 pvlib python uses a mix of full and abbreviated variable names.
-See :ref:`variables_style_rules`.
+See :ref:`glossary`.
 We could be better about consistency.
 Prefer full names for new contributions.
 This is especially important for the API.
 Abbreviations can be used within a function to improve the readability of formulae.